braze-inc/braze-docs/_docs/_partners/additional_channels/mobile_wallet/passkit.md

 The output URL for the sample above is:
 ![Output URL][2]{: style="max-width:70%"}

+That looks long doesn’t it?
+The reason for this is due to it containing all the pass data in addition to incorporating best in class security to ensure data integrity and no tempering via URL modification.
 If using SMS to distribute this URL, you may want to run it through a link shortening process such as [bit.ly][3].
 This can be done through a connected content call to a bit.ly endpoint!

 ## Update Pass Using the PassKit Webhook